meeshkan/unmock.github.io/docs/advanced.md

 ## State middleware

 Unmock currently offers two middleware functions.
 The default one is the object-notation middleware.
-You've seen it in the (basic usage)[/basic] - you pass key-value pairs as a state.
+You've seen it in the [basic usage](basic.md) - you pass key-value pairs as a state.
 The other one is a string middleware.
 Both are found under `unmock.middleware`.

 We roll out more middlewares as are necessary - please [let us know](https://github.com/unmock/unmock-js/issues) if you're missing anything!